jazz-community/ewm-scm-utils/com.ibm.js.team.scm.supporttools/ReadMe - HowToRelease.txt

 Click Finish and allow to create the folder.
 7. Copy the content of the projects sub-folder scripts into the export location folder 'C:\temp\SCMTools\'.
-The files copied are script files, scmtools.bat and scmtools.sh, the license file LICENSE.html and the log configuration file log4j.properties
+The files copied are script files, scmtools.bat and scmtools.sh, the license file LICENSE.html and the log configuration file log4j.properties.
+In addition the file CodeSampleInput.txt is needed.
 8. Check the script files and provide a dedicated JRE 1.8 if needed
 9. On Unix make the script file scmtools.sh you just copied executable